PhilipEskins/pe-portfolio/README.md

 ## Process

+#### 8/18/19
+_Changed projects component to be a carousel instead of 4 panels, this will allow me to expand the panel to include more information._

 #### 8/17/19
 _Implemented font awesome into my project to use the Linkedin and Github logos.
 Used https://tinyjpg.com/ to shrink my photo file sizes.
 Added lozad lazy loading to all photos and my resume._